kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the limit on number of loci allowed in a reference genome.
     Default: '10000'.

+* genome_comparator_threads

+  * The number of threads to use for data gathering (BLAST, database queries) to populate data structure for Genome Comparator analysis.
+You should not set this to less than 2 as this will prevent job cancelling due to the way isolates are queued.
+    Default: '2'.

 * hide_unused_schemes

   * Sets whether a scheme is shown in a main results table if none of the